 More Motorcycle Rallies

 Street Vibrations in Reno is a big motorcycle rally, but it's only one of many.
-The biggest and baddest of all is the annual August event in Sturgis, SD.
+The biggest and baddest of all is the annual August event in Sturgis, South Dakota.
 Another biggie is Rolling Thunder in Washington, D.C.
-There are others throughout the country, including the "10 Great American Motorcycle Events" chosen by our About.com: Motorcycles guide.
+There are others throughout the country, including the "10 Great American Motorcycle Events" chosen by the About.com: Motorcycles guide.

 More About Motorcycles